timmyd7777/SSCore/README.md

 You can build a version of SSCore without any dependency on VSOP2013 or ELPMPP02.
 Just remove those source files, then `#define USE_VSOP_ELP 0` at the top of SSPlanet.cpp.
 The resulting code will use JPL DE438 when available, and fall back to Paul Schlyter's (fast, but not terribly accurate) formulae when DE438 is not available.
 You can also direct SSCore to use (or not to use) VSOP/ELP at runtime with SSPlanet::useVSOPELP().

+**Tetra3 Plate Solver**

+This work is a C++ implementation of the [ESA Tetra3](https://github.com/esa/tetra3) lost-in-space algorithm, derived from the original python.
+Currently, this translation only includes the solver.
+The catalogue generator and source centroids extractor in the original python are not yet ported to C++.
+Performance-wise, this C++ implementation is roughly 6-10x faster than the original python code, running on the same hardware.

+The original [Tetra algorithm](https://digitalcommons.usu.edu/cgi/viewcontent.cgi?article=3655&context=smallsat) was developed by Julian Brown et. al. at MIT.
+The [code repository](https://github.com/brownj4/Tetra) developed by the original authors contains a C version, but that does not compile or run correctly.

+Instead, I used Gustav Pettersson's [python3 version](https://github.com/esa/tetra3) as a starting point.
+It can create much larger databases, and Gustav provides excellent support.

+I used a slightly-modified version of Carl Rogers' [cnpy](https://github.com/rogersce/cnpy) libray to read the NumPy .npz files from C++.
+The piece missing from cnpy was the ability to read structured NumPy arrays; I added that.
+Note that cnpy will no longer be needed in this project, when the C++ version of Tetra3 can build its own pattern databases.

+The matrix singular value decomposition implementation came from [svdfit.c](https://www.ngs.noaa.gov/gps-toolbox/sp3intrp/svdfit.c), part of a NOAA [GPS Toolbox](https://www.ngs.noaa.gov/gps-toolbox/sp3intrp/).
+That implementation is a slightly modified version of the svdcmp() routine from the time-honored [Numerical Recipes in C](http://www.nrbook.com/) by W.H.
+Press, et. al.

+The C++ implementation of the binomial cumulative distribution function at the top of `Tetra3.cpp` may have been written by [ChatGPT](https://chat.openai.com).

+The **SSCode/Tetra3** directory contains the python code (`tetra3.py`) from which this C++ implementation was derived.
+The latest official `tetra3.py` has diverged from this since I began the C++ implementation, and I modified the python to read Southern Stars CSV-formatted star catalogs (as present in the **SSData** folder).
+A Tetra3 pattern database generated with my modified `tetra3.py` is included in the **SSData/Stars** subdirectory.
+See the README.md file there for more information.

 **Coding Style Standards**

 I comment copiously, especially function/method parameters and struct/class members.
 I use lots of whitespace, avoid TABs, and indent using four whitespaces.
 My braces use ANSI/ISO/BSD style, **_not_** K&R style.
 I start private member variable names with underscores.
 Raw pointer variable names start with p.
 Constants start with k.